 - Consider refinancing debt.
 Mortgage rates have risen slightly from record lows, but millions of homeowners still could shave hundreds of dollars from monthly payments by refinancing.
 If you’re carrying high-cost credit card debt, check if a balance transfer card is right for you.

 Do you already own a home and want to refinance?

 Refinancing your mortgage can be a good financial move if you lock in a lower rate.
 However, there are upfront costs associated with refinancing, such as appraisals, underwriting fees and taxes, so you’ll want to be sure the savings outpace the refinance price tag in a reasonable amount of time, say 18 to 24 months.

+For more information, visit Bankrate’s mortgage refinancing hub.
 Learn more about refinance rates.

 - United States